oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 The corresponding JIDL representation would be:

 ```
-// Example JIDL definition of an Number datatype
+// Example JIDL definition of a Number datatype
   Temperature = Number   // Current temperature observation in degrees C
 ```